-Substantially all of the Foundation's gift shop sales occur at its gift shops located at Edwards Air Force Base and at the Blackbird Airpark located in Palmdale, CA. During the year ended September 30, 2023, net sales represented approximately 22% of the Foundation's reported support and revenue.
+Substantially all of the Foundation's gift shop sales occur at its gift shops located at Edwards Air Force Base and at the Blackbird Airpark located in Palmdale, CA. During the year ended September 30, 2024 and 2023, net sales represented approximately 18% and 21% of the Foundation's reported support and revenue, respectively.
 In addition, the museum and many of the special events were hosted at various locations on Edwards Air Force Base.
 Should the Foundation be unable to continue to conduct its operations on the Base, its operations may be adversely affected.